-Removal or banning of a student from their school community/campus due to persistent violations of the Code of Acceptable Behavior and Discipline, or for a single offense of marked severity.
+Removal or banning of a student from their school community/campus due to persistent violations of the Nelson County Schools Code of Conduct, or for a single offense of marked severity.
 If behavior warrants the initiation of the expulsion process, the following procedures will be initiated:

 - a.
 The principal/designee convenes an informal hearing to determine the validity of the charge against the student - b.
-If the evidence indicates the student has committed an expellable offense, the student is given a pre-expulsion suspension and is not permitted to be on any Nelson County Schools property. - c.
-All documentation is forwarded to the Nelson County Board of Education.
+If the evidence indicates the student has committed an expellable offense, the student is given a pre-expulsion suspension and is not permitted to be on any Nelson County Schools property. - All documentation is forwarded to the Nelson County Board of Education.
 Refer to NCBE Policy 9.435 for expulsion procedures.